 H. Abu-Hussein is actively engaged in defense of women’s rights, particularly within Arab society in Israel.
 Through her artistic oeuvre, H. Abu-Hussein explores the various forms of violence inflicted on women, such as forced marriages, child marriages, family-imposed restrictions on study or employment, the prohibition of pre-marital sexual relations, murder in the name of “family honour”, and incest.

-H. Abu-Hussein has been profoundly influenced by the figure and ideas of the Egyptian writer Nawal El Saadawi (1931-2021), who is considered one of the leaders of modern feminism in the Arab world.
-In her artistic endeavours, H. Abu-Hussein combines Western feminist ideas, which were brought to her attention during her academic studies in Israel, with the ideas of Nawal El Saadawi.
+H. Abu-Hussein’s artistic practice is profoundly influenced by the Egyptian writer Nawal El Saadawi, considered one of the leaders of modern feminism in the Arab world, and by Western feminist thought she confronted during her academic studies.

-The radical and courageous approach to her artistic activity has led H. Abu-Hussein to express herself in a manner that is quite rare among Arab artists, such as her series of works presenting the female genitalia in various forms, in defiance of the conservative concept of the sanctity of virginity before marriage.
-When choosing this motif, she goes well beyond the famous work of the American artist Judy Chicago, The Dinner Party (1979), in which vulvas are presented as a protest against the absence of women from the world of art.
+Her radical and courageous approach has led to an artistic self-expression rare among Arab artists.
+For example, her series of works representing the female genitalia in various forms defies the conservative concept of the sanctity of pre-marital virginity.
+Her choice of motif allows her to go further than American artist Judy Chicago’s The Dinner Party (1979) in which vulvas are presented to protest women’s absence in the art world.

-In her artistic works H. Abu-Hussein employs materials that have been used in feminist art since the 1960s, such as nylon stockings, bras, mattresses, textiles, sewing tools, and needles, but also materials that are associated with “masculine” activities, such as concrete castings, tiles and iron pipes, thus emphasising the equal footing of both sexes.
+In her artistic work, H. Abu-Hussein employs materials that have been used in feminist art since the 1960s, such as nylon stockings, bras, mattresses, textiles, sewing materials, and needles, but also materials that are associated with “masculine” activities, such as concrete castings, tiles, and iron pipes, thus emphasising the equal footing of both sexes.